ailhanli/flight-search-api/README.md

 	</root>
 </configuration>
 ```
-Please note that by default console and file appender is active and application logs stored in application.log under the project folder.
-During the deploy this application on production, you can update log file path via changing logback.xml under the project folder.
+Please note that by default console and file appender is active and application logs stored in application.log file under the project folder.
+During the deploy it on production, you can update log file path via changing logback.xml under the project folder.

 ### Build & Execution
+First you have to be sure that you have already installed maven on you machine.

+maven --version

-To build project, execute below command
+To build project, execute below command;
 ```
 - mvn clean package
 ```
-Please be sure that maven is already installed on you machine

-To run project use below commands after build
+To run project use below commands after build;
 ```
 - java -jar flight-search-api-1.0.jar
 ```